wowemulation-dev/cascette-py/README.md

 - All functions have type hints
 - Pydantic models for data validation
-- `mypy` in strict mode catches type errors
+- `pyright` in strict mode catches type errors
 - Generic types for format parsers

 ### Testing Strategy